isPANN/GadgetSearch.jl/docs/src/generated/triangular_QUBO_example.md

 Notes:
 - QUBO search is more general but computationally more expensive
-- Truth table constraints specify ground states as rows of a BitMatrix
+- State constraints are specified directly as ground state strings

 ````@example triangular_QUBO_example
 using GadgetSearch